kondo-y/differentiable-tau-propagation/README.md

 * End-to-end differentiability for gradient-based optimization

 Due to the use of restricted neuroimaging datasets (e.g., ADNI), reproducing the complete analysis pipeline requires controlled data access.
-Instead, this repository exposes the core computational components.
-We believe the transparency is useful for evaluating the methodological contribution of the work.
+Instead, this release is intended to facilitate evaluation and reuse of the core methodological components of the work.

 ---